Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 ## Eating Last Is Repaid with Loyalty and Hard Work

 * "He came to see his company as a family, as a group of people to serve and keep safe and not just a labor force to be used to serve the company"
-* "It is better that we all suffer a litte, so that none of us has to suffer a lot"
+* "It is better that we all suffer a little, so that none of us has to suffer a lot"
-* The safety of a strong tribe provides its memebers makes the stribe stronger and better equipped to deal with the dangers and uncertainty of the outside world.
+* The safety of a strong tribe provides its members makes the strive stronger and better equipped to deal with the dangers and uncertainty of the outside world.

 ----------